Comprehensive and Effective Vehicle Exhaust LEV Solutions...

 Above all, it is important is to deal with the problem at the source.
 Using a roof-mounted ventilation system for a confined space is most often useless because people working in the space still inhale the polluted air.

 The most economical solution is a vehicle exhaust extraction system.
 But in many cases, such a system is either impossible or impractical to use.
-Examples of such cases might be when you need to move vehicles in confined spaces or when it's logistically and/or economically impossible to use an exhaust extraction system.
+Examples of such cases might be when you need to move vehicles in confined spaces or when it's logistically and/or economically impossible to use an exhaust extractor.

 What Do The HSE Recommend?